-The ideal option for someone who’s creating his or her first website.
-It has considerable scalability and works well with low and medium traffic websites.
-We receive 1.5 million views every month and we run WordPress, so that gives you an idea of what medium traffic constitutes if you were wondering.
-Even large websites such as TIME Magazine, CNN, TED, Techcrunch, NBC and others use WordPress to server millions of pageviews each day.
+The ideal option for someone who’s creating their first website.
+It has considerable scalability and works well with low and medium-traffic websites.
+We receive 9 million views every month, and we run WordPress, which gives you an idea of what medium traffic constitutes if you were wondering.
+Even large websites such as TIME Magazine, CNN, TED, Techcrunch, and NBC use WordPress to server millions of pageviews daily.

-WordPress has a great number of points that can be made in favor of its use.
+WordPress has many points that can be made in favor of its use.

-- Strong Community & Open Source: It is free and used by a lot of people.
-There are a plethora of free themes and plugins that you can leverage for your site.
+- Strong Community & Open Source: It is free and used by many people.
+There are many free themes and plugins that you can leverage for your site.
 Apart from the freebies, premium themes and plugins are cheap and come with excellent support services from their providers.
-If you ever have a doubt or a problem a simple Google search can answer your query.
-If fact, I’ll go so far as to say you’ll find the answer to your doubts answered by the first three results of a Google search.
-A strong community will aid in your WordPress initiation process should you ever encounter any hiccups.
-And you can always drop your comments here either Aigars or me will be sure to respond to the at the earliest opportunity.
+If you ever have a doubt or a problem, a simple Google search can answer your query.
+I’ll go so far as to say you’ll find the answer to your doubts answered by the first three Google search results.
+A strong community will aid in your WordPress initiation process if you ever encounter hiccups.
+And you can always drop your comments here.
+Either Aigars or I will be sure to respond to them at the earliest opportunity.

-- Ideal For Non tech savvy online entrepreneurs: Most of the products associated with WordPress, such as themes and plugins are fairly straightforward and intuitive to use.
-Installing a Content Management System like WordPress is only the first step of the process, there is much more to website creation beyond that.
-Like WordPress which is easy to install and configure, the tools that you’ll require to make your website whole are easy to handle.
+- Ideal For Non-tech-savvy online entrepreneurs: Most of the products associated with WordPress, such as themes and plugins, are fairly straightforward and intuitive to use.
+Installing a Content Management System like WordPress is only the first step; there is much more to website creation beyond that.
+Like WordPress, which is easy to install and configure, the tools you’ll require to make your website whole are easy to handle.

 Two not so quite favorable things about WordPress